jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 After the sucessfull integration of Tokio, the good pratices in code versioning (see #link(<code-versioning-planning>)[code versioning planning]) can introduce us to an opportunity to integrate a good feature to Floresta portability, #link(<agnostic-runtime>)[Agnostic Runtime].

 === Agnostic runtime <agnostic-runtime>
 Agnostic, outside the context of the religious meaning, can infer something that is "unattached" of another thing.
-In this project context we can "unattach" the Async runtime that rust outsorced to the community in a trade for just a little boilerplate and some "redesign" in how the async functions works for floresta.
+In this project context we can "unattach" the Async runtime that rust outsorced to the community in a trade for just a little workaround and some "redesign" in how the async functions works for floresta.

-This is a rust example of how things could work:
+This is a rust representation of how things could work:

 ```rust